AND101Pod23/Final-Project/README.md

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve your submission!
+- [x] Improved UI.

 ## Notes

-Here's a place for any other notes on this milestone!
+We're excited to dive into this project!